pontarolli/pnpr/README.md

 Note: The version of these images was done this way, as we can only have a private repository in the free version of Docker Hub.
 It would only be possible to do the standard way, if they were public repository or pay the private account.Where the codes would be like this> "gasiepgodoy/P&ID:1.0.0"

+**Container Stack Standardization**
+- *P&ID*
+- lv122
+- p1
+- p2
+- fit116
+- lit125
+- control
+- pit118
+- pit129

+Note: When the repository clone is made in Github, keep the same name as the folder, because as the "stack" name will be up with the same name as the replacement.

 **Standardization for the name of container**
 - *P&ID-v1.0.0* (This version is the same as the tag of Github)